List of Mahdi claimants: Shah Ismail I Safavid

-Nurbakhsh influence was felt in the Safavid dynasty (1501-1736).
+Nurbakhsh influence was felt in the Safavid dynasty (1501–1736).
 The dynasty was named after a Sufi order (Safaviyya) that converted to Shiʿism in the fifteenth century, (although the dynasty was "probably of Kurdish origin").
 The Safavids depended for military power on "fanatical Turkmen tribes", known as "Qizilbash", who were accused of paganism and shamanism and even ritual cannibalism.
-After its leader (Haydar) died in combat, he was succeeded by his twelve year old son Ismail I.
+After its leader (Haydar) died in combat, he was succeeded by his twelve-year-old son Ismail I.

 "Strongly influenced" by one of Nurbakhsh's disciples, Ismail used eschatology to justify the savagery of Qizilbash, claiming he was the Mahdi.
 The ferocious Qizilbash took successively Baku, Tabriz, Isfahan, Shiraz, Baghdad, but were routed in 1514 by the Ottoman artillery.
 "Unable any longer to pose as the Mahdi, he now claimed to be an ambassador of the Hidden Imam.
 The Anatolian origins of the Safavid family were conveniently forgotten and replaced by a prophetic ancestry that allowed the dynasty to represent itself as the instrument of the twelfth imam during the course of the Great Occultation.
 A minority of the Qizilbash nonetheless continued to consider the shah to be the Mahdi himself."

 This heresy was suppressed by Ismail's son and successor.
+Today, he is revered by many Azeris, Turkmen and Kurds, especially by the Alevi sect of Islam and in the religious practice of the Shabaks.